tfabris/BlueGigaEmpeg/README.md

 describe how to change the setting.
 Set the RS-232 Crossover jumper block to the opposite setting.

-Place the assembly back into the BlueGigaEmpeg enclosure so that the RESET/PAIR button and the LED fit into the holes on the enclosure.
+Place the assembly back into the BlueGigaEmpeg enclosure so that the recessed RESET/PAIR button and the LED fit into the holes on the enclosure.
 If the LED got bent, straighten it carefully so the LED fits into the hole.